daattali/ddpcr/README.md

 created and is available online to facilitate this analysis for anyone who is not comfortable with using R.

-This document provides an explanation of what the package does includes a tutorial on how to use.
-It should take about 20 minutes to go through this document.
+This document explains the purpose of this package and includes a tutorial on how to use.
+It should take about 20 minutes to go through the entire document.

 Background
 ==========